 1.2.1 Assess if the variant of interest is predicted to be damaging based on in silico prediction algorithms.

 Notes: A number of variant pathogenicity algorithms have been developed by many research groups over the past ~15 years, and some are also displayed in the MARRVEL search result.
 More recent programs, including the two listed below, combine multiple variant pathogenicity prediction algorithms and machine learning approaches to generate a pathogenicity score.
-For more information on variant prediction algorithms and their performance, please refer to Ghosh et al8. (i) CADD (Combined Annotation-Dependent Depletion): Integrative annotation tool built from more than 60 genomic features, which provides scores for human SNVs as well as short insertions and deletions. (cadd.gs.washington.edu)11. (ii) REVEL (Rare Exome Variant Ensemble Learner): Combines multiple variant pathogenicity algorithms (MutPred, FATHMM, VEST, PolyPhen, SIFT, PROVEAN, MutationAssessor, MutationTaster, LRT, GERP, SiPhy, phyloP, and phastCons) to provide an integrated score for all possible human missense variants. (sites.google.com/site/revelgenomics)34
+For more information on variant prediction algorithms and their performance, please refer to Ghosh et al8. (i) CADD (Combined Annotation-Dependent Depletion): Integrative annotation tool built from more than 60 genomic features, which provides scores for human SNVs as well as short insertions and deletions.
+11. (ii) REVEL (Rare Exome Variant Ensemble Learner): Combines multiple variant pathogenicity algorithms (MutPred, FATHMM, VEST, PolyPhen, SIFT, PROVEAN, MutationAssessor, MutationTaster, LRT, GERP, SiPhy, phyloP, and phastCons) to provide an integrated score for all possible human missense variants.
+34

 1.2.2.
 Determine if the human gene/protein of interest or its MO orthologs have been shown to genetically or physically interact with genes/proteins previously linked to genetic diseases.
 If so, assess if the patient of interest exhibits overlapping phenotypes with these disorders.

 Notes: Several tools have been developed to analyze genetic and protein-protein interactions based on MO publications as well as large-scale proteomics from multiple species screens.
-STRING (Search Tool for Recurring Instances of Neighboring Genes) (string-db.org)35: A database for known and predicted protein-protein interactions.
+STRING (Search Tool for Recurring Instances of Neighboring Genes) 35: A database for known and predicted protein-protein interactions.
 It integrates genetic interaction and co-expression datasets as well as text-mining tools to identify genes and proteins that may function together in a variety of organisms.
-MIST (Molecular Interaction Search Tool) (fgrtools.hms.harvard.edu/MIST)36: A database that integrates genetic and protein-protein interaction data from core genetic MOs (yeast, C. elegans, Drosophila, zebrafish, frog, rat and mouse) and humans.
+MIST (Molecular Interaction Search Tool) 36: A database that integrates genetic and protein-protein interaction data from core genetic MOs (yeast, C. elegans, Drosophila, zebrafish, frog, rat and mouse) and humans.
 Prediction of interactions inferred from orthologous genes/proteins (interlogs) are also displayed.

 1.2.3.
 Determine if the three-dimensional structure of the protein of interest has been solved or modeled.
 If so, determine where the variant of interest map relative to key functional domains.